heolfief/Course-en-Cours/README.md

   <img src="https://github.com/heolfief/Course-en-Cours/blob/master/Resources/Bootloader.png" alt="" width=800>
 </p>

-When installing the bootloader, make sure your arduino target board is the arduino nano, as this board is arduino nano compatible.
+When installing the bootloader, make sure your arduino target board is the arduino pro mini (ATmega328p 3.3V 8MHz), as this board is arduino pro mini compatible.

 You should now be able to program your board via USB, as described in the <a href="#software">software section</a>.